-Learners have made errors in calculations involving the use of averages when calculating the median and mode with these often being incorrectly calculated, especially involving data sets that may have zeros in them.
+Errors were seen by learners in calculations involving the use of averages when calculating the median and mode with these often being incorrectly calculated, especially involving data sets that may have zeros in them.
 Learners have generally calculated this without recognising that zero is a value for this purpose.
-In addition, tasks where learners are asked to use two appropriate statistical measures of their own choosing have tended to be partially correct but many learners have failed to calculate two measures e.g. mean and median and have only calculated one.
+In addition tasks where learners are asked to use two appropriate statistical measures of their own choosing have tended to be partially correct, but many learners have failed to calculate two measures e.g. mean and median and have only calculated one.
+In addition explanations of the comparisons between different means, modes and medians has appeared problematic for some learners. e.g. the use of higher or lower for the comparison of a range is not correct, the learners should be identifying that there is a greater spread of values or a smaller spread.

-The estimation of the mean for a grouped frequency has been an area where many learners seemed to have struggled with.
+The completion of frequency tables and identifying suitable groupings has been a skill that has been evidenced poorly in a high number of assessments.
+The calculation of the mean for a grouped frequency has been another area where many learners seemed to have struggled with.
 In many cases they have failed to find the midpoint but have used the upper or lower boundaries instead or have not multiplied the midpoint by the number of values before attempting to find a mean or median.

-Learners have also struggled with the probability of combined events, which is a new criteria to this level, as is the drawing and interpretation of scatter graphs and recognising positive and negative correlation.
+Learners have also struggled with the probability of combined events, which is a new skill area for this level, as is the drawing and interpretation of scatter graphs and recognising positive and negative correlation on graphs.